UoA-CARES/essential-gpu-docker/ADMINISTRATOR.md

 # Default Docker volume for the persistant data
 [Youtube tutorial](https://www.youtube.com/watch?v=OrQLrqQm4M0)

-First,we need to connect to the machine with myuser1 account.
+First,we need to connect to the machine with USERNAME account.
 ```
-ssh myuser1@localhost
+ssh USERNAME@localhost
 ```

-We create a volume mapped to /home/myuser1/data path.
+We create a volume mapped to /home/$USER/data path.
 This volume will be mounted in a container.
 So you can share data between containers.
 ```
-mkdir /home/myuser1/data
+mkdir /home/$USER/data
-docker volume create --name datastore --opt type=none --opt device=/home/myuser1/data --opt o=bind
+docker volume create --name datastore --opt type=none --opt device=/home/$USER/data --opt o=bind
 ```

 # (Optional) Install FileBrowser for a user
 Install [FileBrowser](https://filebrowser.org/installation) to transfer files if you want to use web-based file browser instead termimal.

-First,we need to connect to the machine with myuser1 account.
+First,we need to connect to the machine with USERNAME account.
 ```
-ssh myuser1@localhost
+ssh USERNAME@localhost
 ```

 Create folder and files to use FileBrowser as a docker container.